Skip to the content.

 抽取概率 (Draw Rates):

-This is HUGE because not only is Signora included in this blind box unlike Crucabena (which implies she won’t be playable), she’s being marketed as the rarest figure.
+This is HUGE because not only is Signora included in this blind box unlike Crucabena (which implies the latter won’t be playable), she’s being marketed as the rarest figure.
 Normally, merch blind boxes make the “hidden” characters fan-favorites or hype characters, to ensure the rarest item generates the most demand.
 Putting Signora in this slot is a deliberate choice.
 If Hoyo really wanted her to “stay irrelevant”, they would’ve just left her out.
 Instead, they’ve made her the ultimate chase figure.
 This artificially drives up secondary market prices and creates demand for her.
 Also, this feels like a signal from Hoyo that they still remember her, and that she’s likely to be relevant again soon.

 Aww, look how adorable she is